Pagan origins, Christian

 Ramadan is based on a lunar calendar that moves each year relative to the

 Gregorian calendar.
-Thus it just happens to be celebrated near Christmas at
+Thus it just happend to be celebrated near Christmas during the year 2000. *

 Diane Relf, "Christmas Tree Traditions," Virginia Cooperative